codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 <script src="https://gist.github.com/codenart/666595fc9948e30ceb6176c913bcea09.js">
 </script>

 And we'll meet more and more objects from now on.
 Our tutorial about `object` has finished.
-In the next tutorial, we'll meet an in-built object of web browser which allow us to manipulate HTML document.
-See you next time in the realm of `intellect`. :D
+In the next tutorial, we'll meet 2 in-built objects of web browser which allow us to manipulate HTML document and command browser window.
+Goodbye and see you next time in the realm of `intellect`. :D

 In case you wonder the realm beyond, here is an invitation to the superior dimension of the mind, the dimension of `knowing`, where things are one, where